 Written premiums are earned ratably over the periods of the related insurance and reinsurance contracts.
 Unearned premium reserves are established relative to the unexpired contract period.
 For reinsurance contracts, such reserves are established based upon reports received from ceding companies or estimated using pro rata methods based on statistical data.
 Reinstatement premiums represent additional premium recognized and earned at the time a loss event occurs and losses are recorded, most prevalently catastrophe related, when limits have been depleted under the original reinsurance contract and additional coverage is granted.
 The recognition of reinstatement premiums is based on estimates of loss and LAE, which reflects management's judgement.
-Written and earned premiums and the related costs, which have not yet been reported to the Company, are estimated and accrued.
-Premiums are net of ceded reinsurance.
+Written and earned premiums are net of ceded reinsurance.